SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 | Since version 5.0, the SonarScanner for MSBuild is now the SonarScanner for .NET.
 | documentation is updated with that new name, artifacts and links will remain with the old name for now.

-The SonarScanner for .NET is the recommended way to launch an analysis for projects/solutions using .NET or dotnet command as a build tool.
+The SonarScanner for .NET is the recommended way to launch an analysis for projects/solutions using MSBuild or dotnet command as a build tool.
 It is the result of a [collaboration between SonarSource and Microsoft](http://www.sonarqube.org/announcing-sonarqube-integration-with-msbuild-and-team-build/).

-SonarScanner for .NET is distributed as a standalone command line executable, as a extension for <!-- sonarcloud -->[Azure DevOps](/analysis/scan/sonarscanner-for-azure-devops/)<!-- /sonarcloud --><!-- sonarqube -->[Azure DevOps Server](/analysis/scan/sonarscanner-for-azure-devops/)<!-- /sonarqube -->, and as a plugin for [Jenkins](/analysis/scan/sonarscanner-for-jenkins/).
+SonarScanner for .NET is distributed as a standalone command line executable, as an extension for <!-- sonarcloud -->[Azure DevOps](/analysis/scan/sonarscanner-for-azure-devops/)<!-- /sonarcloud --><!-- sonarqube -->[Azure DevOps Server](/analysis/scan/sonarscanner-for-azure-devops/)<!-- /sonarqube -->, and as a plugin for [Jenkins](/analysis/scan/sonarscanner-for-jenkins/).

 It supports .Net Core on every platform (Windows, macOS, Linux).